chrisburnell/chrisburnell.com/src/posts/code/2022-11-01-one-hypotenuse-to-rule-them-all.md

 description: Here’s a fun little demo of some math I found interesting.
 ---

-If a right triangle has two sides with lengths equalling <var>√2 / 2</var>, what is the length of its hypotenuse?
+If a right triangle has two sides, both with lengths equalling <var>√2 / 2</var>, what is the length of its hypotenuse?

 <figure>
     <div class="triangle">?</div>